davidpomerenke/ba/readme.md

 are caused by the additional population.
-These consequences may be negative or positive, leading to contrary political reactions such as China’s restrictive one-child-policy and Europe’s reproduction-promoting policy (<span id="ref:RNDXP2aYAu98y" label="ref:RNDXP2aYAu98y">\[ref:RNDXP2aYAu98y\]</span>Broome 2012, p.
+These consequences may be negative or positive, leading to contrary political reactions such as China’s restrictive one-child-policy and Europe’s reproduction-promoting policy (Broome 2012, 169).
-169).
 The consequences on the existing population may well determine whether additional people are good or not.
 Only the well-being of the additional people themselves does not do so according to the intuition of neutrality.

 The question whether the intuition of neutrality is in fact a widespread intuition among humans appears not to have been investigated.
 It is not